Best GMAT Prep Courses of 2019

 There’s a reason people often think of Princeton Review first when looking at exam review options, and it’s not just because review is in the name!
 For years Princeton Review has been among the leading names in test prep and their GMAT courses are no exception.
-Offering a full range of classes from self-paced online (beginning at just $449 with my discount code), to live online, in-person, and tutoring, the Princeton Review gives students the most affordable full range of options on my list.
+Offering a full range of classes from self-paced online, to live online, in-person, and tutoring – the Princeton Review gives students the most affordable full range of options out there.

 Your online course materials will include 4,000 practice questions (strengthened by the program’s fully adaptive DrillSmart technology), 10 practice tests, multiple levels of guarantees that ensure your satisfaction and improvement, top of the line essay grading, and customer support by email or phone.
 The inclusion of TEN practice tests (by far the most on this list), the Princeton Review gives students a leg up when it comes to feeling comfortable and prepared for the GMAT.
 Despite not having some accessibility features like a mobile app or flashcards, the Princeton Review certainly gives the most bang for your buck of all of the comprehensive prep options.